soumas/drift/docs/content/platforms/vm.md

 ## Used compile options on Android

-On Android, iOS and macOs, depending on `sqlite3_flutter_libs` will include a custom build of sqlite instead of using the one from the system.
+On Android, iOS and macOs, depending on `sqlite3` (which `drift` already depends on) will include a custom build of sqlite instead of using the one from the system.
 The chosen options help reduce binary size by removing features not used by drift.
 Important options are marked in bold.

 - We use the `-O3` performance option